Company directory and org chart

 You can also clear a manager, but you usually only have to do this in case you accidentally made the CEO report to someone.

-- Make Tech/HR Admin or Assistant: If you have the privilege to assign one of the 3 roles, you can make other people HR Admin, HR Assistant or Tech Admin.
+Edit Permissions: If you have the privilege to assign one of the 3 roles, you can make other people HR Admin, HR Assistant or Tech Admin.